Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

+Next, we analyze the structure of the DAG elimination tree and derive a structural constraint on the sources.
+Intuitively, if two sources have a unique common reachable vertex, then any elimination tree must reflect this dependency by placing them along a common root-to-leaf path.
+The following lemma formalizes this observation.

-\begin{proof} Assume, for contradiction, that there exists a DAG elimination tree in which $u$ and $v$ do not appear on the same root-to-leaf path.
+\begin{lemma} Let $\vec{H}$ be a directed acyclic graph (DAG) with a fixed orientation.
+Suppose there are two source vertices $u$ and $v$ such that there exists a vertex $w \in \mathrm{R}_H(u) \cap \mathrm{R}_H(v)$, and $w \notin \mathrm{R}_H(s)$ for any other source $s \neq u, v$.
+Then, in any DAG elimination tree of $\vec{H}$, the sources $u$ and $v$ must lie on the same root-to-leaf path. \end{lemma} \begin{proof} Assume, for contradiction, that there exists a DAG elimination tree in which $u$ and $v$ do not appear on the same root-to-leaf path.
 Then, by the definition of an elimination tree, $u$ and $v$ belong to different subtrees, and the sets of vertices discovered by eliminating $u$ and $v$ are disjoint.
 However, since $w$ is reachable from both $u$ and $v$ and from no other source, the elimination tree would fail to account for the reachability of $w$, violating the correctness of the elimination tree.
 Therefore, $u$ and $v$ must lie on the same root-to-leaf path. \end{proof}

-Since DAG treedepth is a new parameter introduced in this work, inspired by the classical notion of treedepth, our goal is to establish a precise relationship between the two.
-Using the construction $\mathcal{G}$ defined in ~\Cref{sec:construction}, we show that for $G_1, G_2 \in \mathcal{G}$, the following holds: $td(G_1) \leq dtd(\vec{H}) \leq td(G_2).$